AhmedAbdoElhawary/flutter-clean-architecture-instagram/README.md

   * View all users posts (images & videos)
   * Change screen from grid layout to timeline layout

-* Search for user
- * Search based on usernames
+* Search for user based on username

 * Video Screen
   * It displays videos with almost post features